SOFIE-project/Marketplace/README.md

 ## Description

 The SOFIE Marketplace component provides a generic model of request-offer (or proposal-bid) batch transaction model.
-It can used to implement autions using different pricing models.
+It can used to implement auctions using different pricing models.

 Examples of how the Marketplace can be used include
 - [flower marketplace](doc/examples.md/#Flower-Marketplace) and the [beach chair marketplace](doc/examples.md/#Beach-Chair-Marketplace), which are auctions, where the highest bid (or lowest depending on the auction)  wins